sherlyc/server-rendered-react-challenge-1/README.md

 This is a simple react app which displays 3 todo items using redux.
 We want to use server side rendering so that the initial page load comes with the full html.

+[Video overview of challenge](https://youtu.be/riGaWNCAgU8) and [Sample solution live coding](https://youtu.be/tylcm4UQLaY) - you can also check out the solution branch.

 # Setup

 ```javascript